How to Make No-Knead Bread Without a Dutch Oven (It’s Easier Than You Think!)

 process of dough rising in mixing bowl.

-• Shape into a ball.
-Prepare a baking sheet by lining it with parchment or spraying generously with non-stick cooking spray.
-Gently pick the dough out of the bowl and shape it into a smooth ball.
-Pull from the bottom of the dough to smooth out the top rather than smashing the dough down.
-Place the dough onto the prepared baking sheet.
-Using a very sharp knife or lame, make an X-shaped slash in the center of the loaf, cutting around ¼ inch deep.
+• Shape the dough.
+Prepare a baking sheet by lining it with parchment paper or spraying it generously with non-stick cooking spray.
+Lightly flour your hands to prevent sticking, and gently lift the dough from the bowl.
+Shape it into a smooth ball by pulling from the bottom to stretch the surface rather than pressing or kneading.
+Then, place the dough onto the prepared baking sheet.
+Next, using a sharp knife or lame, make an X-shaped slash in the top of the loaf, cutting about ¼ inch deep.
+Feel free to get creative with other designs like hearts or zig-zags.

 dough shaped into ball.